Last updated March 31, 2025

 - Closed days

-- Mondays (the following day if Monday is a national holiday), Year-endand New Year holidays (December 29-January 3)
+- Mondays (the following weekday if Monday is a national holiday), Year-end and New Year holidays (December 29-January 3)

 - Official Website